wcstrickland/Strickland_Projects/README.md

 Created a front facing API that allows users to programmatically search the data base with high level of specificity through a series of endpoints, or a simple query string.
 ##### Phase 3
 Created a simple static html page with  a brief description of the API’s endpoints and provided examples on how to properly use them.

 This project includes:
 - web scraping and html tags
-- outputting python results to a sqlite database
+- capturing information via python and storing/accessing it in a database.
-- Flask, specifically establishing  a connection to a database, establishing @app routes, and defining resources and underlying methods.
+- Flask, specifically establishing  a connection to a database, establishing request routes, and defining resources and underlying methods.
 - Writing raw SQL queries and relating them to python programs.

 ![alt text](images/home_page_img.png)